 What's more, recognizing employees' talent and their work can significantly reduce turnover rates.

-Therefore, you should include recognition programs to retain employees long-term.
+Therefore, you should include rewards and recognition programs to retain employees long-term.

 7. Understand employee wellbeing and social needs